Undergraduate Students as Researchers

 Advisors

-Students should meet with their advisor to go over drafts of the protocol before submitting it to the IRB.
+Students should meet with their faculty advisor to finalize a draft of the protocol before submitting it to the IRB.

 The listed advisor on the protocol application does not need to be the undergraduate’s major advisor.